ebuechley/EV-vis/README.md

 # EV-vis
-egyptian vulture movement visualization to visualize a full annual cycle from gps telemetry along the Red Sea Flyway
+egyptian vulture movement visualization exercise to produce a GIF